Operation Astonia: Casualties

 In the British official history, Lionel Ellis recorded the capture of 11,300 German prisoners for fewer than 500 Allied casualties.
-In 1960, Charles Stacey, the Canadian official historian, gave 11,302 prisoners and 388 casualties in I Corps.
-In 2014, John Plant wrote that the 22nd Dragoons lost 29 of its 33 flail tanks and two command tanks, the 222nd Assault Squadron lost five AVRE and that six tanks were lost by the 7th RTR but that most of the damage had been caused by mines and was repairable, only eleven of the 22nd Dragoon losses being write-offs.
-About 2,000 French civilians and 19 Germans were killed in the air and naval bombardments.
+In 1960, Charles Perry Stacey, the Canadian official historian, gave 11,302 prisoners and 388 casualties in I Corps.
+In 2014, John Plant wrote that the 22nd Dragoons lost 29 of its 33 flail tanks and two command tanks, the 222nd Assault Squadron lost five AVRE and that six tanks were lost by the 7th RTR but that most of the damage had been caused by mines and was repairable; only eleven of the 22nd Dragoons losses were write-offs.
+In February 1945, the municipality of Le Havre assessed casualties from the September bombings at 1,536 dead and 517 missing.